-If you are heading away from some sun this Easter, a smartphone will undoubtedly be an essential thing to pack.
+If you are heading away from some sun this summer, a smartphone will undoubtedly be an essential thing to pack.

 But while it takes a second to toss your handset into your hand luggage, making sure that it’s ready for the journey takes a little more thought.
 Read on for our guide to readying your smartphone for an overseas jaunt.
 If you've got multiple smartphones in your family, discover how you can save money with BT Mobile's Family SIM.

 Step 1: Find out if you will incur roaming charges

 In June 2017 roaming charges ended within the European Union.
 BT Mobile introduced Roam Like Home which lets you use your inclusive BT Mobile allowance to send texts, make calls and use data in 47 EU destinations*.

 This means you can use the data to do things like check email, social media and Google Maps, without worrying about running up an unexpected bill.
 Go over your monthly data, texts and call allowance and you'll be charged at BT's standard rate.

 It’s also free to receive calls and texts when you are roaming in a Roam Like Home country.

 Roam Like Home doesn't apply to non-European countries like Japan, Australia and the USA.
 If you are visiting one of these countries, check out BT Mobile's international calling costs.